nilsjesper/pickpocket-rust/README.md

 Pickpocket is a command line tool which will help you with your [Pocket](http://getpocket.com/) library.
 It selects a random article for you to read, opening your browser and marking it is deleted.

+## Updates in v0.2.0

+- Fixed pagination issue with Pocket API to retrieve all saved articles (previously only retrieved the first 30 articles)
+- Updated all dependencies to their latest versions
+- Improved error handling and user feedback
+- Made the `-q` (quantity) parameter optional with a default value of 1

 ## Installation

 Pickpocket is distributed as a Rust crate.